drshahizan/software-engineering/proposal/submission/sec02/program/readme.md

 ### 7. System Architecture:

 **Architecture**:
-  The proposed academic support app will consist of a client-server architecture, with the front-end developed using HTML and CSS and the back-end using Node.js and MongoDB.
-The app will be hosted on a cloud platform such as Amazon Web Services (AWS) or Microsoft Azure.
+  The proposed academic support app will consist of a client-server architecture, with the front-end developed using HTML and CSS.

- **Data Storage and Management**:
-  The app will use MongoDB, a NoSQL document-oriented database, to store student and lecturer data, appointment schedules, and other relevant information.
-MongoDB is a scalable, flexible, and highly available database that can handle large amounts of data.

 **Data Analysis**:
   The app will not require complex data analysis since it primarily serves as a scheduling tool.
-However, basic data analysis such as appointment statistics and user activity tracking can be implemented using MongoDB's built-in analytics tools.
+However, basic data analysis such as appointment statistics and user activity tracking can be implemented using PHP's built-in analytics tools.

 **Hardware and Software Requirements**:
   The hardware requirements for the app are minimal, with a basic web server and a MongoDB database server being sufficient.
 The software requirements include Node.js, MongoDB, and any necessary libraries and frameworks.